-In 2013 the council commenced an ambitious master planning exercise to regenerate the Winstanley and York Road Estates.
-In July of the same year, the council published its commitments to the secure council tenants and homeowners of those estates, so that they could consider the possible development plans with the knowledge that the scheme was very much for the benefit of the residents of the estates.
+In 2013 the council commenced an ambitious master planning exercise to regenerate the Alton estate.
+In July of the same year, the council published its commitments to the secure council tenants and homeowners, so that they could consider the possible development plans with the knowledge that the scheme was very much for the benefit of the residents of the estates.

 These commitments outlined a number of key principles for secure council tenants, resident homeowners and property owners.
-The offer to secure council tenants is set out below:
+The offer to secure council tenants is set out below;

-- You will be offered an alternative home on a social rent within the new development or in the local area, unless other rehousing options are preferred. - The new home will have no less security of tenure than you have now. - You will retain your right to buy. - The size of your new home will be assessed on your housing need contained within the bedroom standard of the Council's allocation scheme. - If you are under occupying you will offered an incentive to downsize to a property which meets your assessed need, or the choice of a new home, one bedroom over your assessed need, (as long as you are not impacted by the spare room subsidy) as identified in the Housing (Re-let property) Section 2 of the Local Government Act 2000 in accordance with the room to move scheme.
+- You will be offered an alternative home on a social rent within the new development or in the local area, unless other rehousing options are preferred. - The new home will have no less security of tenure than you have now. - You will retain your right to buy. - The size of your new home will be assessed on your Housing need contained within the bedroom standard of the Council's allocation scheme. - The new properties will meet the current Mayor of London's quality and size standards.

-- The development will be phased to minimise the use of temporary housing, aiming for one move only, into your new home. - The new properties will meet the Mayor of London's quality and size standards. - There will be opportunities for tenants to purchase a new low-cost home ownership within the new development or elsewhere in the borough with help from the council. - If your tenancy in your current home is 12 months or more you will be entitled to homeloss compensation for each household, this is determined by central government and regularly reviewed.
-In addition to this, tenants will have reasonable moving and decorating costs met in line with the statutory requirements as identified under sections 29 and 37 of the Land Compensation Act 1973; Planning and Compensation Act 1991, Section 68.
+- If you are under occupying you will offered an incentive to downsize to a property which meets your assessed need, or the choice of a new home one bedroom over your assessed need, (as long as you are not impacted by the spare room subsidy) as identified in the Housing (Re-let property) Section 2 of the Local Government Act 2000 in accordance with the room to move scheme. - The development will be phased to minimise the use of temporary housing, aiming for a one move only, into your new home. - There will be opportunities for tenants to purchase a new low-cost homeownership within the new development or elsewhere in the borough with help from the council. - If your tenancy in your current home is 12 months or more you will be entitled to homeloss compensation for each household, this is determined by central government and regularly reviewed.
+In addition to this the tenant will have reasonable moving and decorating costs met in line with the statutory requirements as identified under sections 29 and 37 of the Land Compensation Act 1973; Planning and Compensation Act 1991, Section 68. '